 The goal is to enhance the overall user experience by using user interfaces and pinpointing problems that may hinder user interaction and satisfaction.

-By examining design elements such as navigation, layout, content, and functionality, a UX audit provides actionable insights that can inform design improvements and optimize performance.
+By examining design elements such as navigation, layout, content, and functionality, a UX audit provides actionable insights that can inform design improvements and optimize UX performance.
 This process typically includes heuristic evaluations, user testing, and reviewing analytics data.
 Google Analytics is often used for gathering quantitative data during a UX audit.

 Ultimately, a UX audit helps ensure that a digital first product’s lifecycle is intuitive, user-friendly, and meets the needs of its target audience.